Bodhana Sivanandan Age, Family, Biography

 - In December 2023, at the European Blitz Championship in Zagreb, Bodhana Sivanandan scored 8.5 out of 13, defeated titled players, drew with a grandmaster, and won the women’s prize despite being only eight years old.

-- In early 2024, Bodhana crossed a 2000 live rating, the third-highest ever FIDE rating for an eight-year-old.
+- In early 2024, Bodhana crossed a 2000 live rating, achieving the third-highest ever FIDE rating for an eight-year-old.

 - Sivanandan was the youngest athlete chosen to represent England in any sport at the international level in 2024.
 She competed in the Chess Olympiad held in Budapest, Hungary, alongside teammates who were all in their 20s, 30s, or 40s.

-- In July 2025, at the Dole Trophy in Aix-en-Provence, France, Bodhana Sivanandan earned her first Woman Grandmaster norm (WGM) with a performance rating of 2401.
+- In July 2025, at the Dole Trophy in Aix-en-Provence, France, Bodhana Sivanandan earned her first Woman Grandmaster (WGM) norm with a performance rating of 2401.
 After the win, she became the youngest player ever to achieve a WGM norm.

 - Bodhana set a new record at the age of 10 years, 5 months, and 3 days, surpassing the previous record held by American Carissa Yip.
 Yip was 10 years and 11 months old when she defeated a grandmaster for the first time in 2019.

 - Bodhana Sivanandan is an ambassador for ChessKid.com.
-She has also appeared in a viral 2023 video with 79-year-old former British chess champion Peter Lee in a show.
+She has appeared in a viral 2023 video with 79-year-old former British chess champion Peter Lee in a show.

 - In an interview, Sivanadan mentioned that she often carries a cushioned seat with her to sit comfortably on a chair so that she can reach the other side of the board during a match.